robotframework/robotframework/doc/releasenotes/rf-6.1b1.rst

 ----------------------------------------------------------

-With nested keyword structures, especially with recursive keyword calls and with WHILE and FOR loops, the log file can get hard do understand with many different nesting levels.
+With nested keyword structures, especially with recursive keyword calls and with WHILE and FOR loops, the log file can get hard to understand with many different nesting levels.
 Such nested structures also increase the size of the output.xml file.
 For example, even a simple keyword like: